gfredericks/vcr-clj/README.md

 on disk.
 The `:serialization` cassette key allows clients to customize the default configuration.
 The options available are:

-- `:print-handlers`: a function that replaces the [built-in function](https://github.com/gfredericks/vcr-clj/blob/e8efe21de72e001e846aacd241f8ae2aaacb4f55/src/vcr_clj/cassettes/serialization.clj#L101) for converting the cassette output to serializable data.
+- `:print-handlers`: a function that takes precedence over the [built-in function](https://github.com/gfredericks/vcr-clj/blob/e8efe21de72e001e846aacd241f8ae2aaacb4f55/src/vcr_clj/cassettes/serialization.clj#L101) for converting the cassette output to serializable data.
 See [Puget's documentation](https://github.com/greglook/puget#type-extensions) for